bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/stationen/Sensors.md

 ### Status

 For each sensors will be created status block.
-For hand fill.
+For manual refilling.

 ![img](../../../../assets/docs/generation/programBlocks/stationen/sensors/Status.jpg)